-The second possibility is a system, in which bonds of varying resistance connect each pair of neighboring sites.
+The second possibility is a system in which bonds of varying resistance connect each pair of neighboring sites.
 When the system is strongly heterogeneous, i.e., when the distribution of the natural logarithm of the resistances has variance, $\sigma^2 \gg 1$, the proper application of percolation theory is to find the path of least cumulative resistance.
 Quantification of this process equates an integral over the local conductance distribution, from a "critical" value, to the largest value, with the percolation threshold (Pollak, 1972).
-This particular method became known as "critical path analysis,"
+This particular method became known as "critical path analysis", or CPA.

-or CPA.
 The subnetwork so defined is precisely at the percolation threshold (Stauffer and Aharony, 1994).
-However, the most interesting path across this system is not the shortest, but the optimal path, which provides the least energetic cost in a strongly heterogeneous network (Lopez et al., 2005).
-Since the optimization is not for length,
+However, the most interesting path across this system is not the shortest, but the optimal path, which provides the least energetic cost in a strongly heterogeneous network (Lopez et al., 2005), i.e., with variance tending to infinity.
+Since the optimization is not for length, but for energy costs, the path is longer than in a homogeneous system, meaning that its tortuosity exponent is larger.
+Nevertheless, the chemical path length in a homogeneous system is the analog of the optimal path length in a heterogeneous system, because the shortest path in a system with identical links also represents the path of minimum energy dissipation.

-- 5 but for energy costs, the path is longer than in a homogeneous system, meaning that its tortuosity exponent is larger.
-Nevertheless, the chemical path length in a homogeneous system is the analogue of the optimal path length in a heterogeneous system, because the shortest path in a system with identical links also represents the path of minimum energy dissipation. - In two dimensions, the chemical path length scales with the system size (Sheppard et al., 1999), L as $L^{1.13}$, but the optimal path length scales with system size as $L^{1.21}$.
-Calling the scaling exponent, γ , as above, we therefore find that percolation theory constrains its values to be, $1.13 < \gamma < 1.21$.
-It should be emphasized here that the precision of the numerical calculations of these exponent values by Sheppard et al. (1999) ex- - ceeded all other attempts by at least an order of magnitude.
-These are thus two possible endpoints for the application of percolation theory to the formation of river networks, and are generated from homogeneous and heterogeneous systems, respectively.
+The restriction of river networks to the surface of the earth, and the measurement of stream lengths on 2-D maps, makes the topology of stream connections and the application of percolation theory two-dimensional.
+In two dimensions, the chemical path length scales with the system size (Sheppard et al., 1999), L as $L^{1.13}$, but the optimal path length scales with system size as $L^{1.21}$, and does not depend on whether a percolation process is classed as random, or invasion (Sheppard et al., 1999).
+However, not all possible underlying correlations in the local conductance distribution have been investigated.
+It is known that certain fractal correlation structures in the local conductances can reduce the exponent associated with the conductivity, or reduce the fractal dimensionality of the percolation backbone (Sahimi and Mukhopadhyay, 1996), but there was no corresponding effect noted on the tortuosity or optimal paths exponent.
+Physical arguments suggest that positive correlations will tend to shorten paths, reducing tortuosity, in accord with the general result that making all conductance magnitudes equal reduces the tortuosity of connected paths.
+Consequently, one might ask whether negative correlations could lengthen paths.
+In any case, calling the scaling exponent, γ , as above, we therefore find that known results from percolation theory constrain its values to be $1.13 < \gamma < 1.21$.
+It should be emphasized here that the precision of the numerical calculations of these exponent values by Sheppard et al. (1999) exceeded all other attempts by at least an order of magnitude.
+Thus it appears that two possible endpoints for the application of percolation theory to the formation of river networks, generated from homogeneous and heterogeneous systems, respectively, constrain observed values of Hack's exponents reasonably well.
 How could they be realized in nature, or in landscape models?

-One can start from an initially homogeneous landscape, and allow stream incision through random headward erosion, analogous to the processes treated in early landscape evolution models (Willgoose et al., 1991), which generate hierarchical structures from random chance.
+One can start from an initially homogeneous landscape, and allow stream incision through random headward erosion, analogous to the processes treated in early landscape evolution models (Willgoose et al., 1991), which generate hierarchical structures from random chance associated with rainfall magnitude variability.
 A connected path with the lowest dissipation (shortest length) will soon acquire the highest flow, through channel erosion feedbacks.
 Thus, once a river makes a random choice, the enhanced erosion power from the stream reinforces the initial random choice.